emersonlaurentino/spacex-qraphql-api/README.md

 ## Docs

-> Can you read full documentation on the [SpaceX API Docs](https://github.com/r-spacex/SpaceX-API/tree/master/docs).
+> You can read the full documentation in the [SpaceX API Docs](https://github.com/r-spacex/SpaceX-API/tree/master/docs).

 |Query|description|params|
 |---|---|---|